|Rasnesh, our driver, took this photo of us in front of the Vuadomo Waterfall. We were hot and sweaty, but the long trek was worth it!|

 - Passengers to wear cloth face coverings or masks on ships in accordance with CDC recommendations.
-This would require passengers to be wearing masks at all times during the cruise.
-The thought of wearing a mask non-stop for one or two weeks or longer, other than in our cabin, is totally unappealing.
+This would require passengers to wear masks at all times during the cruise.
+The thought of wearing a mask non-stop for one or two weeks or longer, other than in our cabin, is unappealing.

-- Cruise lines to only allow indoor excursions during port stops if physical distancing, use of masks, and other recommended protective measures can be implemented.
-What about the cramped vans and buses transporting passengers from the ship to a point of interest?
-From what we’ve read so far, self-arranged tours will no longer be allowed, only those outrageously expensive tours offered through the ship will be possible.
+- Cruise lines only allow indoor excursions during port stops if physical distancing, use of masks, and other recommended protective measures can be implemented.
+What about the cramped vans and buses transporting passengers from the ship to the point of interest?
+From what we’ve read so far, self-arranged tours will no longer be allowed.
+Only those costly tours offered through the ship will be possible.
 If a passenger goes off on their own, they won’t be allowed to return to the ship and will forfeit the balance of the cruise.

-- Cruise lines to modify onboard facilities so passengers can remain socially distanced in accordance with CDC recommendations (at least six feet separation).
-This includes during dining and during priority club free drink periods, which was our primary means of socializing.
+- Cruise lines to modify onboard facilities so passengers can remain socially distanced in accordance with CDC recommendations (at least six-foot separation).
+This includes during dining and priority club free drink periods, which was our primary means of socializing.